the-carlisle-group/APL2XL/APLSource/StyleGuide.md

 ## General Principles
 1. A primary requirement of this project is that there be as few external dependenceies as possible.
 The `.NET CORE` Zip library is the only admissible external dependency.
-2. All functions outside the `Build` directory must be stateless.
-Adhere to functional style where possible unless a reasonable justification is provided.
+2. All functions outside the `Build` directory must not cause mutation to the global scope.
+Generally mutation of objects outside of scope is considered bad style.
+3. Adhere to functional style where possible unless a reasonable justification is provided.
-3. Comments, and user and developer documentation should be provided for all new behavior.
+4. Comments, and user and developer documentation should be provided for all new behavior.
 No changes will be accepted unless this requirement is met.
 Comments should be full and complete, and adhere to existing comment style.
-4. The present commenting style uses `⍝.` to denote paragraphs to visually chunk comments in order that single line comments don't get confused with continued comments.  `⍝` may be used for single line isolated comments, or end of line comments.
+5. The present commenting style uses `⍝.` to denote paragraphs to visually chunk comments in order that single line comments don't get confused with continued comments.  `⍝` may be used for single line isolated comments, or end of line comments.

 ## Domain Language:
 |Name|Meaning|